COARD Pilot Grants

 Other support for the proposed research if any

-Applications will be accepted quarterly on March 1, July 1, and November 1 of each year (or the Monday following if the 1st falls on a weekend)
+Applications will be accepted on March 15th, July 1st, and November 1st of each year (or the Monday following if the 1st falls on a weekend)

 Recipients are expected to submit quarterly progress reports and to present the results of their work at the COARD seminar series